werew/CTFtools/pinpointing/README.md

-### A small collection of [pin](https://software.intel.com/en-us/articles/pin-a-dynamic-binary-instrumentation-tool) tools for various analysis tasks

-Here there is a small descriptions of each tool.
-More infos can be found inside the tools.

-#### coverage.cpp

-Trace the execution of a program.
+`coverage.cpp` traces the execution of a program.
 Traces can be taken at two granularity levels: funtions (default), basic blocks (option -b).

 Example tracing basic blocks: `../../../pin -t obj-intel64/coverage.so -o output -b -- ./myprog`